 It is an honor to help women, babies, and families celebrate the precious season of birth.

+As a doula, I work to help families achieve the birth experience that they desire, before, during, and after labor.
 Before labor, I make sure that families have all of the information that they need to make decisions and understand the labor experience.
 We will also spend time together to get to know each other and build a foundation of trust.
 I am here to help you through the ups and downs of both the physical and emotional aspects of late pregnancy and birth.
 We can prepare by getting the whole birth team together to practice for the big day.
 Practicing labor coping techniques before hand can greatly ease your comfort with using them in the moment of need.
 These coping techniques include: breathing, massage, movement, visualization, props, and more.

 During labor I go with the flow, ready at each moment to respond to what is needed.
 I will mostly work to help you find your own balance and sacred space to work within.
 Helping you to relax and stay calm, nourished, hydrated, and positive; as well as helping you to take action and help your labor progress with walking, movement, and coping techniques when necessary.